-8. Work from home, your own commercial office space or anywhere in the world.
+8. Work from anywhere in the world.

 Working from home has become increasingly common — even more so for startups, home-based business owners, freelancers and solopreneurs.
 While “4.2 million workers did their jobs from home at least one day a week in the last decade, according to Census Bureau reports, entrepreneurs enjoy this luxury on a regular basis.
 Whether we choose to work from a home office, a leased office or the beaches of the world — we work hard to conduct business anywhere and everywhere on our own terms.

-9. Gain personal fulfillment by pursuing your passion.
+9. Gain personal fulfillment.

 Entrepreneurs aren’t stuck in a career that they aren’t passionate about.
 Sadly, that is not the case for many employees who report into a thankless job, day-in and day-out.
 Small business owners are driven by the pursuit of their passions in life.
 Economist Larry Smith, in a TED Talk, asserts why some will fail to have a great career.
 Don’t let that be you.
 What’s your excuse for not following your passion?

-10. Impact the lives of many through social entrepreneurship.
+10. Impact the lives of many.

 Social entrepreneurs identify a social problem and start a venture to solve it.
 The era of the social entrepreneur is here.
 The “role played by entrepreneurs in advancing positive social changes” is growing according to David Bornstein in a NY Times post.
 “I don’t mean businesspeople solving social ills, but people spreading new approaches — through nonprofits and businesses, or within government — to address problems more successfully than in the past.”